How to Watch

 Tune in to ABC-13 from 7:00 a.m. to 10:00 a.m. to catch live coverage of the Chevron Houston Marathon and companion Aramco Houston Half Marathon and 5K, and then again at 10:35 p.m. to see a race day recap special.

-Streaming information for the 2016 Chevron Houston Marathon and Aramco Houston Half Marathon will be available closer to race weekend.
+Streaming of the 2016 Chevron Houston Marathon and Aramco Houston Half Marathon will be available on:

 Where to Watch